 If you’re worried about what a credit check will do to your chances of getting a business credit card, there are some things you can do to get your credit score on the right track.

-Check your credit score and report
+Check your credit score and reports

 First things first: it’s important to know where your credit stands regardless of your approval odds.
 Nav offers free access to your VantageScore 3.0 credit score from Experian, as well as your business credit scores.